carbon-design-system/carbon/README.md

 ![download-gif](https://media.github.ibm.com/user/76/files/159ed244-fdb9-11e5-9809-f7cd22e36217)

-## Usage - :skull: Deprecated
+## Usage

+#### *Usage guidelines are now deprecated :skull:*

-Usage guidelines have fallen out of date and require more explanation of FED technologies as shown by user feedback.
+Guidelines have fallen out of date and require more explanation of FED technologies as shown by user feedback.
+Will be updating again soon to provide better "Getting Started" experience.

 ## FAQ